Jason Riddle: January 6 United States Capitol attack

 On January 6, 2021, Riddle participated in the January 6 United States Capitol attack in Washington, D.C., an unsuccessful attempt to prevent the 2021 United States Electoral College vote count certifying Joe Biden's victory in the 2020 United States presidential election.
 According to Riddle, he arrived near the Washington Monument around 12:05 p.m. with two friends via Uber.
 Riddle advanced to the United States Capitol, though both of his friends left to get food.
 As people begin breaching the Capitol, Riddle stopped on a small grassy patch to the left side of the front of the building, where he remained for approximately half an hour, taking pictures and making phone calls.

 Upon seeing Trump flags inside the Capitol, Riddle entered along with numerous others, witnessing rioters destroy items including printers and computers.
 Riddle walked into the office of the Parliamentarian of the United States Senate, which he stayed in for almost four and a half minutes; during this time, he found an open bottle of wine and poured a glass to drink before being asked by a police officer to leave the office.
 He remained in the Capitol for around half an hour before leaving.
-Riddle also took a book belonging to the parliamentarian, which he subsequently sold for $40.
-Furthermore, Riddle stole a Fox News football from the office, though tossed it aside as he exited the Capitol.
+Riddle also took a book belonging to the parliamentarian, which he sold for $40 shortly after exiting the building.
+Furthermore, Riddle stole a Fox News football from the office, though he tossed it aside as he exited the Capitol.

 In an interview with NBC10 Boston, Riddle stated that he "poured a glass of wine and watched it all unfold".
 He condemned the rioters committing violent acts, stating that "[t]hose psychopaths going around breaking things and hurting people can rot in hell".
 Riddle also provided photos and videos of himself and other people inside and outside of the Capitol to NBC10 Boston.

 On January 22, 2021, Riddle's residence in Keene, New Hampshire, was searched by the Federal Bureau of Investigation (FBI).
 Riddle agreed to an interview with FBI agents, in which he admitted to deleting some messages, photos, and videos of his trip to D.C. on his phone.

 Riddle was arrested in Bedford, New Hampshire, on February 8, 2021.
 At the time of his arrest, Riddle stated that he was an "obsessor" of U.S. President Donald Trump.

 Riddle was charged with knowingly entering a restricted building, violent entry and disorderly conduct on Capitol grounds, and theft of government property.
 On April 20, 2021, Riddle pleaded not guilty to all charges.
 On November 18, 2021, he entered a plea agreement, pleading guilty to charges of theft of government property and parading, demonstrating, or picketing in a Capitol building, both misdemeanors.
-On April 4, 2022, Riddle was sentenced to 90 days in jail followed by three year of probation, including 60 hours of community service, and $754 in restitution.
+On April 4, 2022, Riddle was sentenced to 90 days in jail followed by three years of probation, including 60 hours of community service, as well as being ordered to pay $754 in restitution.
 His lawyers had asked for 30 months of probation followed by community service.